Imaging your Classmate (Veteran/Rookie Image Download)

 Download the Classmate Image

-Download the Classmate image from the Intel classmate PC FIRST FRC System Image Portal http://www.intel.com/content/www/us/en/intel-learning-series/first-frc-image-system-overview.html There are several Classmate images available for the 2013 season.
-Once you have logged into the download site, select the option that best fits your desired use case; as a Driver Station only, or as a Driver Station and robot code development platform.
-Due to the limited size of hard drive in the E09, separate images are necessary for each of the development environment options.
-The E11 and E12 have sufficient space which allows for all the development environments to be installed at the same time.
+Download the Classmate image via the links below.
+Select the option that best fits your desired use case; as a Driver Station only, or as a Driver Station and robot code development platform.
+Due to the limited size of hard drive in the E09, only the Driver Station option is available.
+The E11 and E12 have sufficient space which allows for all the development environments to be installed at the same time along with the Driver Station software.

-NOTE: These images only install the prerequisite core FRC software, it is still necessary to install the 2013 season-specific updates.
-Links for these updates are available via the FRC Control System web site, which goes live at 12PM Eastern on 05Jan2012.
+NOTE: These images only install the prerequisite core FRC software, it is still necessary to install the 2014 season-specific updates (see the Update Software step near the end of this document)

-- Place the image file downloaded from the Intel site to a folder on your root drive (e.g. C:\2013_Image)
+1. Place the image file downloaded from the Intel site to a folder on your root drive (e.g. C:\2014_Image)

-- Connect 8GB or larger USB Flash drive to the PC to use as the new restoration drive.
+2. Connect USB Flash drive to the PC to use as the new restoration drive.

 RMPrep